ppy/osu-wiki/wiki/Tournaments/GTS/EGTS_2020/en.md

 1. There will be separate mappool for each stages.
 2. The loser's bracket will play on **the same mappool** as the winner's bracket in the same weekend.
-3. The Qualifiers pool will be different from all the other stages, as it will have a format of 2 NoMod, 1 Hidden, 1 HardRock, and 1 DoubleTime map.
+3. The Qualifiers pool will be different from all the other stages, as it will have a format of 2 NoMod, 1 Hidden, 1 Hard Rock, and 1 Double Time map.
-4. Each mappool consists of 6 brackets: **NoMod, Hidden, HardRock, DoubleTime, FreeMod, and Tiebreaker**.
+4. Each mappool consists of 6 brackets: **NoMod, Hidden, Hard Rock, Double Time, FreeMod, and Tiebreaker**.
 5. The mappools from Group Stage up until Round of 16 will have 14 maps each.
 The Quarterfinals mappool will have 15 maps and the remaining stage will have 19 maps.
 6. The size of the NoMod bracket will be of 4 maps in Group Stage up until Round of 16, it will be increased to 5 maps in Quarterfinals, and finally it will be 6 maps in the remaining stages.
-7. The size of the Hidden, HardRock, and DoubleTime will be of 2 maps in Group Stage up until Quarterfinals, the remaining stages will be of 3 maps.
+7. The size of the Hidden, Hard Rock, and Double Time will be of 2 maps in Group Stage up until Quarterfinals, the remaining stages will be of 3 maps.
 8. The size of the FreeMod pool will be of 3 during the rest of the tournament.
 9. The FreeMod pool will be played under FreeMod activated.
-Every individual player can pick Hidden, HardRock or a combination or both.
+Every individual player can pick Hidden, Hard Rock or a combination or both.
 10. The Tiebreaker will be played under FreeMod conditions but it won't be mandatory pick.
 11. The mappool for each stage will be showcased in the [GTS' channel](#links) a week before.